bropple/retro-go/README.md

 | Pokemon Silver | GB /GBC |
 | Pokemon Crystal | GBC |
 | Pokemon Prism | GBC (ROM hack) |

-More titles may be added in the future.
+Additional titles may be added in the future.

 Most ROM hacks of supported games will work fine, since most of them share the same `rom.name` as the original.
 Pokemon Prism's timekeeping is more complicated than the original games, but is also fully supported by retro-go as a special case.